syncfusion-content/blazor-docs/blazor/pivot-table/switching-older-themes-style.md

 <!-- markdownlint-disable MD012 -->
 <!-- markdownlint-disable MD009 -->

-# Switching to older themes style
+# Switching to older themes style in Blazor Pivot Table Component

 From Volume 1, 2020 onwards Syncfusion has revised the theming and layout of the Pivot Table.
 So, to inherit the older theme style and layout please do the necessary changes in CSS and pivot table height.